Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 ### GetDataModels Method

 The [IDataFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory).[GetDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataFactory.GetDataModels*) method (implemented by [DataFactoryBase](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase).[GetDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.GetDataModels*)) is the main entry and exit point of a data factory.
-Thus you can override it to alter request data, reimplement all core logic, or alter the default final data model results for the request.
+Thus, you can override it to alter request data, reimplement all core logic, or alter the default final data model results for the request.

 ### GetPropertyModels Method